BujuHeatonAdegbile/BujuHeatonAdegbile/README.md

 - 🧠  I’m currently learning React and TailwindCSS
 - 🤝🏽  I enjoy connecting with like-minded individuals - give me a follow :)
 - ⚡️   Fun fact: At the age of 15 I moved out of London to Lincolnshire - we ended up owning 8 cows at one point!
-- 📫 How to reach me: bujuheaton02@gmail.com
+- 📫  Reach me: bujuheaton02@gmail.com

 ## 👨🏽‍💻 Professional Summary